CNS-OIST/STEPS_Validation/postproc/README.md

 sample/benchmark data go in their respective folders (or use other folders where the data are stored).
 For raw data we also need to provide what refined data must be extracted.

+Do not clear cache if you only have refined data!

-TL;DR: Check rallpack3.py and caburst.py for hints on how to use the module.
+TL;DR: Check rallpack3.py for hints on how to use the module.
 If folders are missing that is the place to add the raw traces